 "We needed an easy-to-use, cost-effective solution that integrated well, performed well and met employee needs and our security requirements." - RG, Lawrence Livermore National Laboratory

 The Safeweb cybersecurity model was developed in collaboration with the National Nuclear Security Administration (NNSA).
-We worked closely with Lawrence Livermore National Laboratory (LLNL) and Sandia National Laboratory (SNL) to develop an easy-to-use, cost-effective solution that integrated well, performed well and met employee needs as well as federal security requirements.
+We worked closely with Lawrence Livermore National Laboratory (LLNL) and Sandia National Laboratories (SNL) to develop an easy-to-use, cost-effective solution that physically isolated the browsing activity of thousands of simultaneous internet users.

 The Safeweb model leverages the principal of security through physical isolation; it has been tested in high security production environments over a four year period and thousands of federal government employees.
-Leveraging the Safeweb model allows you to proactively secure the most common infiltration and exfiltration points on your network, dramatically enhancing your overall security posture.
+Leveraging the Safeweb model allows you to proactively secure the most common infiltration and exfiltration points on your network by physically isolating browsers and browsing activity.